Deathfireofdoom/video-streaming-backend/README.md

 ```

-Import the postman collection, run the `health`-request to make sure its up and running, then initialize localstack with the `init-localstack`-request.
+Import the postman collection, run the `health`-request to make sure its up and running.